 Quadriceps tendonitis is an inflammation of the quadriceps tendon.
 When the quadriceps contracts, the tension is felt at the tendon which causes the bone to move to the desired position.
 Excessive use of the quadriceps muscle can increase the tension at the tendon leading to an injury.

-Most activities that engage the quadriceps muscle are running, jumping, walking, squatting and kicking.
+Some of the activities that engage the quadriceps muscle are running, jumping, walking, squatting and kicking.

 The quadriceps tendon can be felt just above the kneecap.

-What Can Cause Quadriceps Tendonitis?
+What Causes Quadriceps Tendonitis?

 This may pertain to athletes.
 Continuous use of the knee joint in a particular sport like basketball can place a lot of stress on the knee and strain on the quadriceps muscles.
 Repetitive movement of the knee especially an abrupt movement can lead to an inflamed tendon.